fairandsmart/right-consent/_docs/103-discover-api-guide.md

 To complete this guide you need :

 - Roughly 45 minutes
-- Git
-- Docker
-- Right Consents running
+- Right Consents running with existing models
 - Curl
-- Some elements already created in the backoffice

 ## Overview

-In this guide you will discover the basic concepts and resources of the API and the operations that are necessary in order to integrate Right Consents in existing applications and start collecting consent.
+In this guide you will discover the basic concepts and resources of the API.
+We will use some existing consent elements models to build a transaction and follow the transaction workflow using only API calls.

 {% include figure image_path="/assets/images/discover-api-overview.jpg" alt="Discover RIght Consents API" %}

-## Perform a Consent Collect over the API using curl

-According to the modelised elements and the predefined consent collect transaction skeleton we can perform direct API calls.

-### Authenticate test user
+## Authentication

+Right Consents define 5 application roles: admin, operator, user, transaction or anonymous.
+In order to gain a role, calls to the API need to be authentified.
+Right Consents supports 3 different authentication scheme: OIDC/OAuth, API KEY and embedded token.

+In this guide we will perform all the operations as a single user authentified using OIDC over kecloak.
+First thing is to create a user in the IdP by visiting http://localhost:4285/auth/realms/RightConsents/account and follow the 'Register' link.
+You just have to create an account for the test user.

+<i class="fa fa-info-circle"></i> You can access the IdP admin console available at http://localhost:4285/auth/admin (admin/admin)
+{: .notice--info}

+### Retreive OIDC token

-Use the testuser credentials in curl over the Identity Provider to retrieve an access token allowing authenticated calls on the API:
+Use the created user credentials in curl over the Identity Provider (IdP) to retrieve an access token that you will use later for calling API:

 {% highlight bash %}
 RESPONSE=`curl -v -d "client_id=cmclient" \